bitcraze/bitcraze-website/src/tutorials/developing.md

 {% endgs_step %}

 {% gs_step That's it! %}
-The front right LED of your Crazyflie should now be green instead of the normal red.
+The Crazyfile should restart whwn the flashing is complete and the front right LED of your Crazyflie should now be green instead of the normal red.

 Congratulations to your first Crazyflie hack!
 {% endgs_step %}